JD, Harvard University

 Not content to study history, human rights, and international law from a distance, Eva helps prepare asylum cases at Greater Boston Legal Services and directs the training team of the Harvard Immigration Project.
 She interned with the ACLU's Immigrants Rights Project in New York during the summer of 2012, and intends to be with the Human Rights and Special Prosecution Section of the Department of Justice during the summer of 2013.

 Eva graduated from law school in 2014 and served as a law clerk to the Honorable Edward C. Prado on the U.S. Court of Appeals for the Fifth Circuit.
-She is currently a Junior Legal Advisor at the European Center for Constitutional and Human Rights in Berlin, where she works in the organization's International Crimes and Accountability program.
-She hopes to combine legal services, litigation, policy work, and teaching in her future career.
+She was a Junior Legal Advisor at the European Center for Constitutional and Human Rights in Berlin, where she works in the organization's International Crimes and Accountability program.